totalspectrum/spin2cpp/doc/c.md

 An incomplete list of things that still need to be implemented:

   * bitfields
-  * variable scope inside statement blocks (right now all local variables in a function share the same scope)
   * 64 bit integers (long long)
   * struct passing and return
-  * struct initialization
-  * most of the C standard library
+  * much of the C standard library

 ## Introduction